two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 And why not?
 Beautiful weather; who doesn’t love Mexican food?
 And these cities have all the conveniences one may need.

 As I stated earlier, Cancun has a faster pace of life, more people coming in and going, and condos in Cancun are bigger developments, similar to ones you’d see in any big city worldwide.
-Locals know each other here, but you couldn’t say there are tight-knit communities in Cancun.

 a street in Centro Cancun with a bus driving by and a few condos standing high as the sun beams on them